vanpupi/vanpupi.github.io/Labs/about-the-workshop/content.md

 	- Oracle Cloud Infrastructure
     	- Provided by the instructor for instructor-led workshops
     	- A HOL version is being created to run stand-alone without instructor
-	- A virtualbox environment
 - Access to a laptop or a desktop
-    - Requires Microsoft Remote Desktop software

 ## Access the labs